Seborrheic Dermatitis (cont.)

 What are complications of seborrheic dermatitis?

-There are few direct complications attributable to this condition.
+There are few complications attributable to this condition.
 Most problems seem to be related to misdiagnosis or mistreatment.
-Rarely, certain cutaneous fungal infections of the face and scalp can resemble seborrheic dermatitis.
-Treatment of errors of this sort with anti-inflammatory medications (topical steroids) can encourage the growth of fungi and the spread of the infection.
+Rarely, certain superficial cutaneous (dermatophyte) fungal infections of the face and scalp can resemble seborrheic dermatitis.
+If dermatophyte infections are mistakenly treated with anti-inflammatory medications (topical steroids), more extensive involvement could be encouraged..
 The overuse of potent topical steroids in an ill-conceived attempt to cure this condition, especially on the face and armpits, can result in many undesirable skin changes.

 What is the prognosis of seborrheic dermatitis?